RetroReversing/retroReversing/pages/SourceCode/RetailConsoleSourceCode.md

 {% include link-to-other-site.html url="https://github.com/infinity-gbc/infinity" description="Infinity is a role-playing game for the Game Boy Color handheld game console, developed by Affinix Software primarily between the years 1999 and 2001.
 The game is incomplete and should be considered alpha/preview quality. " image="" title="Infinity"  %}

 ### Little Mermaid Pinball
-{% include link-to-other-site.html url="https://github.com/dashxdr/cgb" description="Source code fo the retai game boy release of Little Mermaid Pinball" image="https://upload.wikimedia.org/wikipedia/en/2/25/TheLittleMermaidIIPinballFrenzy.jpg" title="Little Mermaid Pinball"  %}
+{% include link-to-other-site.html url="https://github.com/dashxdr/cgb" description="Source code for the retail game boy release of Little Mermaid Pinball" image="https://upload.wikimedia.org/wikipedia/en/2/25/TheLittleMermaidIIPinballFrenzy.jpg" title="Little Mermaid Pinball"  %}

 ### Mr Do!
 {% include link-to-other-post.html post="/mrdo" description="For more information on the Mr Do!
 Game Boy source code check out this post." %}